 - 1/2 teaspoon salt

-- fresh thyme, pepper, or other herbs (optional)
+- 1 tablespoon fresh thyme pepper, or other herbs (optional)

 - Place a stock pot on low to medium heat.

 - Add the pan drippings, shallots, and cauliflower to the pot.
 Sauté for a few minutes.